darnado/caledros-basic-blocks/README.txt

 = 1.2.1 =
 This update fixes a CSS style bug in grid and flex containers located inside the Slider block.

+= 1.2.2 =
+This update fixes a bug with the navigation links of the Posts Loop block.
+It also adds CSS styles to the Posts Loop and Category Loop blocks.

 == Installation ==